The Alta Pusteria Festival is an event providing for about sixty performances in five days, scheduled in three categories:

 NUMBER OF YOUR PERFORMANCES

-a) You may request a maximum of six performances Maximum sechs Aufführungen;
+a) You may request a maximum of six performances;

-b) it is mandatory participation in at least two exhibitions: a real concert and a "Day-Meeting";
+b) it is mandatory participation in at least two performances: one real concert and one "Meeting-day";

-c) is optional participation in an "Outdoor Review", at a second real concert, at a concert at the shelters and at the "Notte dei Cori" in Villabassa.
+c) it is optional participation in an "Open Air Review", in a second real concert, in a concert at the huts and at the "Choirs Night" in Villabassa.

 The outdoor performances (“Reviews” and “Concerts in the Huts”) are not compulsory.

-In each outdoor event at least five choirs perform: each choir should present a program lasting up to 15 minutes.
+In each Open Air Review at least five choirs perform: each choir should sing max for 15 minutes.